emdelponte/TPP/content/post/update-instructions.md

 date = 2018-12-02
 draft = false
-tags = ["Instructions", "Editorial policy"] title = "Updates to our editorial policy and instructions for authors" summary = """
+tags = ["Instructions", "Editorial policy"] title = "Updates to our editorial policies and instructions for authors" summary = """
 We have made an important change to be effective in December 2018.
 We decided to not consider first reports of plant diseases/pathogens under any circumstances.
 We have also updated our Instructions for Authors.
 """